 Institute welcomes future vision for the Babraham Research Campus

-- The Babraham Research Campus partners (the Babraham Institute, BBSRC, and BBT Ltd) have released details of their strategy to develop the Campus into “one of the best places in the world for discovery bioscience research and innovation.”
+- The Babraham Research Campus partners (the Babraham Institute, BBSRC, and Babraham Research Campus Ltd.) have released details of their strategy to develop the Campus into “one of the best places in the world for discovery bioscience research and innovation.”

 - Building on the findings of a recent Campus impact assessment, the strategy looks to continue the development of the Campus as a dynamic ecosystem where the Institute’s academic research and that of the Campus’ commercial companies continues to flourish, supported by excellent infrastructure and facilities.